OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

-A set of experiments was carried out to evaluate the performance of the proposed approach concerning 3D object classification.
-A summary of the experiments is plotted in Fig.~\ref{fig:offline_evaluations}~(\emph{top-row}).
-In these experiments, the best ACA results were obtained with \emph{MobileNet-v2}, \emph{average pooling} and image resolution of $150\times150$ pixels.
+\textbf{Results: } A summary of the experiments is plotted in Fig.~\ref{fig:offline_evaluations}.
+In the case of ACA (\emph{top-row}), the best result was obtained with \emph{MobileNet-v2}, \emph{average pooling} and image resolution of $150\times150$ pixels.
 The accuracy of the proposed system with this configuration was 0.8685.
-The ACA of the system with the same configuration and \emph{max pooling} was 0.8678 percent.
-Although a high resolution orthographic image provides more details about the point distribution, it increases computation time, memory usage and sensitivity to noise.
-Therefore, we use \emph{MobileNet-v2} and set image resolution to $150\times150$ pixels and use \emph{average pooling} by default.
-As it can be observed from Fig.~\ref{fig:offline_evaluations} (\emph{top-row}), the descriptiveness of \emph{DenseNet} architectures~\cite{huang2017DenseNet} (i.e., 121, 169, 201) is the worst among the evaluated CNNs.
-We realized that several misclassifications mainly occurred among items that look alike.
-In particular, some instances in the \emph{desk} category has a very similar shape to the instances of \emph{table} category; similarly, there are several highly similar instances in \emph{dresser} and \emph{night\_stand} categories.
+It should be mentioned that while a higher resolution orthographic images may provide more details about the object, it increases computation time, memory usage and sensitivity to noise. {As it can be observed from Fig.~\ref{fig:offline_evaluations} (\emph{top-row}), the {average class accuracy} of \emph{DenseNet} architectures~\cite{huang2017DenseNet} (i.e., 121, 169, 201) is the worst among the evaluated CNNs and \emph{MobileNet-v2}, \emph{VGG16-fc1}~\cite{simonyan2014VGG} and \emph{ResNet50}~\cite{he2016ResNet} are the top-three CNNs, achieving a good average class accuracy with stable performance.
+An important observation is that, although \textit{DenseNet} architectures are more advanced models, their accuracies are not as good as the others.
+This observation can be explained by this fact that deeper networks learn a set of specific features (problem dependent), while less complex networks usually learn general features (problem independent).
+In other words, we observed that since orthographic images are different from images in ImageNet dataset (used to pre-train networks), general deep features learned by small networks could represent orthographic images much better than specific deep features learned by deep networks.
+We also realized that several misclassifications mainly occurred among items that look alike.
+In particular, some instances in the \emph{desk} category has a very similar shape to the instances of \emph{table} category; similarly, there are several highly similar instances in \emph{dresser} and \emph{night\_stand} categories.}

-Overall, the top-three CNNs are \emph{MobileNet-v2}, \emph{VGG16-fc1}~\cite{simonyan2014VGG} and \emph{ResNet50}~\cite{he2016ResNet} which achieved a good average class accuracy with stable performance.
-It is worth to mention, the length of feature vector, size and depth of the CNN architecture have direct influence on memory usage and computation time in both learning and recognition phases.
-Table~\ref{table:CNNs} summarizes the proprieties of the top-three CNNs.
-The length of feature extracted by \emph{MobileNet-v2} is 1280 float, while both \emph{VGG16-fc1} and \emph{ResNet50} represent an object by a vector of 4096 float.
-The size of \emph{MobileNet-v2} is 14MB which is around $37$ and $7$ times smaller than than \emph{VGG16-fc1} and \emph{ResNet50} respectively.
-According to this evaluations, our approach with \emph{MobileNet-v2} is competent for robotic applications with strict limits on the memory footprint and computation time requirements.